HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     - `^=`: Add the specified attribute value at the head of the final data.
 For example, the original attribute value of `attr[data-value]` is `ab`, after using `at="attr[data-value]" with ^= "C"`, it will be changed to `Cab`.
     - `$=`: Add the specified attribute value at the end of the final data.
 For example, the original attribute value of `attr[data-value]` is `ab`, after using `at="attr[data-value]" with $= "C"`, it will be changed to `abC`.
 1. When the attribute value of the `with` attribute is numeric data, and the modification action is `displace`:
-    - `+=`: Numericalize the initial final data, then add the specified attribute value and replace the final data with the result.
+    - `+=`: Numericize the initial final data, then add the specified attribute value and replace the final data with the result.
-    - `-=`: Numericizes the initial final data, then subtracts the specified attribute value and replaces the final data with the result.
+    - `-=`: Numericize the initial final data, then subtracts the specified attribute value and replaces the final data with the result.
-    - `*=`: Numericizes the initial final data, multiplies it by the specified attribute value and replaces the final data with the result.
+    - `*=`: Numericize the initial final data, multiplies it by the specified attribute value and replaces the final data with the result.
-    - `/=`: Numericizes the initial final data, divides by the specified attribute value and replaces the final data with the result.
+    - `/=`: Numericize the initial final data, divides by the specified attribute value and replaces the final data with the result.
-    - `%=`: convert the specified attribute value to an unsigned integer: if the value is zero, replace the final data with zero; if the value is not zero, numericalize the initial final data, and then use the Signed integer values modulo the final data and replace the final data with the result.
+    - `%=`: Convert the specified attribute value to an unsigned integer: if the value is zero, replace the final data with zero; if the value is not zero, numericalize the initial final data, and then use the Signed integer values modulo the final data and replace the final data with the result.
-    - `~=`: digitize the initial final data (x), digitize the specified attribute value (y), round x, keep y to decimal places, and replace the final data with the result.
+    - `~=`: Numericize the initial final data (x), digitize the specified attribute value (y), round x, keep y to decimal places, and replace the final data with the result.
 When y is zero or negative, it is equivalent to the `round` operation of floating point numbers.
     - `^=`: Perform numerical processing on the initial final data (x) and the specified attribute value (y), find x raised to the power of y, and replace the final data with the result.
     - `$=`: Numericize the initial final data (x) and the specified attribute value (y), find the remainder of x / y, and replace the final data with the result.

 The word (token) mentioned in the above description usually refers to a sequence of characters whose length is not zero, and the characters in it are ASCII letters, ASCII numbers, or minus signs (`-`), hyphens (`_`).
 Elements are separated by one or more whitespace characters.
 However, in a specific implementation, a printable string that does not contain any whitespace characters is considered a complete token.

-like,
+For example,

 ```hvml
     <choose on "$2.payload" to "append update" in "#the-user-list" with "$user_item">